confluentinc/streaming-ops/README.md

 1. Install Bitnami Sealed Secret Controller into the cluster

-    Once you have a cluster configured for your local `kubectl` command, the following will install the secret controller
+    This project uses [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) to manage secret data.
+Now that local `kubectl` command is configured for the Kubernetes cluster you will use, install the sealed secret controller with:

     ```
     make install-bitnami-secret-controller
     ```

-    Wait for the controller to be ready.
-This will transition from `null` to `1` (available replica):
+    Wait for the sealed secret controller to be ready.
+Run this command until the return value transitions from `null` to `1` (available replica):

     ```
     kubectl get -n kube-system deployment/sealed-secrets-controller -o json | jq '.status.availableReplicas'